Creating A Calabash Test for an iOS App

 Creating the First Test

-To create the first test, edit the file features/my_first.feature and replace the existing contents with the following:
+To create the first test, edit the text file features/sample.feature and replace the existing contents with the following:

 Feature: Credit card validation.
 Credit card numbers must be exactly 16 characters.
-Scenario: Credit card number is too long Given I wait for the "MainActivity" screen to appear When I enter "99999999999999999" into input field number 1 And I press "validateButton" Then I should see "Credit card number is too long."
+Scenario: Credit card number is too long Given I wait to see a navigation bar titled "Simple Credit Card Validator" When I enter "99999999999999999" into input field number 1 When I touch the "Validate Credit Card" button Then I should see "Credit card number is too long."

 Here is a quick description of this snippet: